jacobpierce1/TristanTools/README.md

 * tristan_tools.analysis: importable library for analysis and plotting of tristan data, independently of a GUI.
 * tristan_tools.gui: a GUI built on TristanAnalysis used for rapid data-visualization
-* tristan_tools.launcher: importable library with some barebones functions for dispatching simulations that explore a user-specified parameter space, as well as a system to automate creation of the input files (which dependent on user-implemented tristan user file).
+* tristan_tools.launcher: importable library with some barebones functions for dispatching simulations that explore a user-specified parameter space, as well as a system to automate creation of the input files (which depend on a user-implemented tristan user file).

 INSTALLATION

 run `pip install -e .` in the directory containing this README.
 For Midway users, you may need to run `pip install --user -e .`.